UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/03_Android.md

 ## BlissRom

-This is another useful Open-Source Android ROM for x86.
+Another one useful Open-Source Android ROM for x86.
 You can find some additional features preinstalled in addition to the Pico version of [OpenGapps](https://github.com/opengapps/).

 ### Installation